pauldmccarthy/fsleyes/userdoc/overlays.rst

     <http://fsl.fmrib.ox.ac.uk/fsl/fslwiki/FIRST>`_ sub-cortical segmentation
     tool, to represent sub-cortical structures.

-.. [*] Future versions of FSLeyes will hopefuolly include more comprehensive
+.. [*] Future versions of FSLeyes will hopefully include more comprehensive
        GIFTI support, and support for more VTK data formats.